-Secretarial Order No. 3362 (SO3362) (09 February 2018; Appendix B) directs the Department of Interior (DOI) to assist western tribes, private landowners, state fish and wildlife agencies, and state highway departments with conserving and managing priority big game winter ranges and migration corridors.
-Per SO3362, the DOI coordinated with state wildlife agencies in 2018 to develop action plans identifying priority big game winter ranges, migration corridors, and corresponding management activities across jurisdictional boundaries.
+Secretarial Order No. 3362 (SO3362) (09 February 2018; Appendix B) directs the Department of Interior (DOI) to assist western tribes, private landowners, state fish and wildlife agencies, and state transportation departments with conserving and managing priority big game winter ranges and migration corridors.
+Per SO3362, the DOI invited state wildlife agencies in 2018 to develop action plans identifying big game priority areas and corresponding management efforts across jurisdictional boundaries.

-The Idaho Department of Fish and Game (IDFG) and DOI jointly developed the first version (V1.0) of the SO3362 "Idaho Action Plan," which identified 5 Priority Areas for managing pronghorn, mule deer, and elk winter range and migration routes (Appendix A).
-IDFG delineated Priority Areas based on the presence of key big game populations, locations of their corresponding winter ranges and migration routes, and the potential Risks/Threats to these populations.
-Idaho's V1.0 Action Plan also identified three priority research needs to inform big game winter range and migration route mapping and management.
-The first research priority - Statewide Mapping of Elk and Mule Deer Winter Ranges, Movement Routes, and Stopover Locations - received SO3362 funds and is currently underway.

-This second version of Idaho's Action Plan has been prepared in response to DOI's 26 April 2019 letter to IDFG (Appendix C), which solicited a second version (V2.0) of Idaho's 2018 SO3362 Action Plan with updated Priority Area information and related research priorities.
-Correspondingly, IDFG views this Action Plan as a living document to be reviewed and updated as needed, for example when new priorities emerge, updated information becomes available, and management and research efforts are completed.
+The Idaho Department of Fish and Game (IDFG) and DOI jointly developed Idaho's first version (V1.0) of the SO3362 Action Plan in 2018, which identified 5 Priority Areas for managing pronghorn, mule deer, and elk winter range and migration habitat (Appendix A and D).
+V2.0 was prepared in 2019 with support from the Idaho Transportation Department (ITD).
+This V3.0 was also prepared in coordination with ITD in response to DOI's 14 April 2020 letter to IDFG (Appendix E) requesting updated Priority Area information.
+Correspondingly, IDFG views this Action Plan as a living document to be reviewed and updated as needed, for example when new priorities emerge, revised information becomes available, and management efforts are completed.